elisshui/Predicting-Real-Estate-Prices/README.md

 # Part 3.
 Classification
 Building a classification model to predict whether houses will be worth below 40 dollars per unit area.
 A linear regression model will be applied on the train set of data and it's performance will be tested on the test data set.

-A copy of the data set used above so as not to risk using corrupt or corrupting the data.
+A copy of the data set used above is used so as not to risk using corrupt data.
 ```matlab
 % Creating a copy of the dataset.
 CopyDataSet = dataset